Breastfeeding Letdown Reflex: How It Works and What Affects It

 Hormonal Triggers Explained

-The letdown reflex, essential for breastfeeding, is primarily triggered by the hormone oxytocin.
+The letdown reflex is primarily driven by the hormone oxytocin.

-When your baby suckles, nerve signals send a message to your brain, prompting the release of oxytocin from the pituitary gland.
-This powerful hormone helps your milk ducts contract, allowing milk to flow to your baby.
+When your baby suckles, nerve signals travel to your brain and prompt the release of oxytocin from the pituitary gland.
+This hormone causes your milk ducts to contract, pushing milk toward your baby.

 Physical Response Mechanism